Best Places To Teach English Abroad

 Central and South America

 It’s challenging to find a job in this area of the world because employers don’t go through the trouble of sponsoring teachers from abroad.
-Job postings are sparse and salary levels are bare minimum without much ability to save money.
+Job postings are sparse and salary levels are the bare minimum without much ability to save money.
+One option is to enroll in a TEFL internship program.

 Europe is a popular destination for TEFL teachers including countries like Spain, France, and Italy.
 Unfortunately, it’s challenging to get a position in Europe without being from an EU member country.